Clean Architecture

 Have you ever wondered what makes a codebase good ? 🤔

-I believe it's :
+I believe it's the way the code architecture facilitates the following :

 1 .
 Ease of understandability